zainzafar90/portfolio/content/about/index.md

 Hello!
 I'm Zain, a software engineer based in Islamabad, PK.

 Who am I?
 A frontend enthusiast, pre-passionate about JavaScript, and little keen about design side of things.
-I like blogging ocassionally & building & exploring amazing stuff on web.
-Developing performant and design alligned interfaces what I like the most.
+I like blogging occasionally & building & exploring amazing stuff on web.
+Developing performant and design aligned interfaces what I like the most.

 I have been part of the engineering team at [Stoqo](https://www.stoqo.com/) where I worked on a wide variety of interesting and dashboards in customer team(majorly).